-Key Objectives relevant to Local Plan & SA Key Targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) reduce such impact, thus providing a high level of environmental protection, and, on the other hand, to ensure the functioning of the internal market and to avoid obstacles to trade and distortion and restriction of competition within the Community.
-Within this general target, and with the same time limit, between 25 % as a minimum and 45 % as a maximum by weight of the totality of packaging materials contained in packaging waste will be recycled with a minimum of 15 % by weight for each packaging material.
-To this end this Directive lays down measures aimed, as a first priority, at preventing the production of packaging waste and, as additional fundamental principles, at reusing packaging, at recycling and other forms of recovering packaging waste and, hence, at reducing the final disposal of such waste.
-EU Drinking Water Directive (98/83) EC) Provides for the quality of drinking water.
-Standards are legally binding.
-Local Plan should recognise that development can impact upon water quality and include policies to protect the resources.
+Key Objectives relevant to Local Plan & SA Key Targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) EU Drinking Water Directive (98/83/EC) Provides for the quality of drinking water.
+Standards are legally binding. • Local Plan should recognise that development can impact upon water quality and include policies to protect the resources.
 SA Framework should consider objectives relating to water quality EU Directive on the Landfill of Waste (99/31/EC) Sets out requirements ensuring that where landfilling takes place the environmental impacts are understood and mitigated against.
 By 2006 biodegradable municipal waste going to landfills must be reduced to 75% of the total amount (by weight) of biodegradable municipal waste produced in 1995 or the latest year before 1995 for which standardised Eurostat data is available.
 Local Plan should take into consideration landfilling with respect to environmental factors.
 SA Objectives should include priorities to minimise waste, increased recycling and re-use.

-EU Water Framework Directive (2000/60/EC)

-Establishes a framework for the protection of inland surface waters, transitional waters, coastal waters and groundwater which:

-- Prevents further deterioration and protects and enhances the status of aquatic ecosystems and, with regard to their water needs, terrestrial ecosystems and wetlands directly depending on the aquatic ecosystems; - Promotes sustainable water use based on a long-term protection of available water resources; - Aims at enhanced protection and improvement of the aquatic environment, inter alia, through specific measures for the progressive reduction of discharges, emissions and losses of priority substances and the cessation or phasing-out of discharges, emissions and losses of the priority hazardous substances; - Ensures the progressive reduction of pollution of groundwater and prevents its further pollution, and - Contributes to mitigating the effects of floods and droughts.
+EU Water Framework Directive (2000/60/EC) Establishes a framework for the protection of inland surface waters, transitional waters, coastal waters and groundwater which: Prevents further deterioration and protects and enhances the status of aquatic ecosystems and, The achievement of "good status" for chemical and biological river quality.
+Production of River Basin Management Plans. • The Local Plan policies should consider how the water environment can be protected and enhanced.
+This will come about through reducing pollution and abstraction. with regard to their water needs, terrestrial ecosystems and wetlands directly depending on the aquatic ecosystems; SA Framework should consider effects upon water quality and resource.
+Promotes sustainable water use based on a long-term protection of available water resources; Aims at enhanced protection and improvement of the aquatic environment, inter alia, through specific Protection and enhancement of water courses can be can also come about through physical modification.
+Spatial planning will need to consider whether watercourse